Samsung Galaxy Note 10

-The Samsung Galaxy Note 10 (stylized as Samsung Galaxy Note10) is a line of Android-based phablets designed, developed, produced, and marketed by Samsung Electronics as part of the Samsung Galaxy Note series.
-They were unveiled on 7 August 2019, as the successors to the Samsung Galaxy Note 9.
+The Samsung Galaxy Note 10 series (stylized as Samsung Galaxy Note10) is a line of Android-based smartphones developed, produced, and marketed by Samsung Electronics as part of the Galaxy Note series.
+The basic & plus models were unveiled at the Galaxy Unpacked on August 7, 2019, as successors to the Samsung Galaxy Note 9.
 Details about the phablets were widely leaked in the months leading up to the phablets' announcement.

-In 2020, a midrange variant, the Galaxy Note 10 Lite, was introduced with lesser specifications and features.
+In January 2020, Samsung released a mid-range variant, the Galaxy Note 10 Lite, which was introduced with lesser specifications and features, alongside the Galaxy S10 Lite.

+In August 2020, The Galaxy Note 10 series was succeeded by the Galaxy Note 20 series.